Hussite Wars: Origins

-The outbreak of fighting
+Outbreak of fighting

 The death of Wenceslaus resulted in renewed troubles in Prague and in almost all parts of Bohemia.
-Many Catholics, mostly Germans — mostly still faithful to the Pope — were expelled from the Bohemian cities.
-Wenceslaus' widow Sophia of Bavaria, acting as regent in Bohemia, hurriedly collected a force of mercenaries and tried to gain control of Prague, which led to severe fighting.
+Many Catholics, mostly Germans—mostly still faithful to the Pope—were expelled from the Bohemian cities.
+Wenceslaus's widow Sophia of Bavaria, acting as regent in Bohemia, hurriedly collected a force of mercenaries and tried to gain control of Prague, which led to severe fighting.
 After a considerable part of the city had been damaged or destroyed, the parties declared a truce on 13 November.
 The nobles, sympathetic to the Hussite cause, but supporting the regent, promised to act as mediators with Sigismund, while the citizens of Prague consented to restore to the royal forces the castle of Vyšehrad, which had fallen into their hands. Žižka, who disapproved of this compromise, left Prague and retired to Plzeň.
 Unable to maintain himself there he marched to southern Bohemia.
-He defeated the Catholics at the Battle of Sudoměř (25 March 1420), the first pitched battle of the Hussite wars.
-After Sudoměř, he moved to Ústí, one of the earliest meeting-places of the Hussites.
+He defeated the Catholics at the Battle of Sudoměř (25 March 1420), the first pitched battle of the Hussite Wars.
+After Sudoměř, he moved to Ústí, one of the earliest meeting places of the Hussites.
 Not considering its situation sufficiently strong, he moved to the neighboring new settlement of the Hussites, called by the biblical name of Tábor.

-Tábor soon became the center of the most militant Hussites, who differed from the Utraquists by recognizing only two sacraments — Baptism and Communion — and by rejecting most of the ceremony of the Roman Catholic Church.
+Tábor soon became the center of the most militant Hussites, who differed from the Utraquists by recognizing only two sacraments—Baptism and Communion—and by rejecting most of the ceremony of the Roman Catholic Church.
 The ecclesiastical organization of Tabor had a somewhat puritanical character, and the government was established on a thoroughly democratic basis.
 Four captains of the people (hejtmané) were elected, one of whom was Žižka, and a very strict military discipline was instituted.